deepmonapara9/deepmonapara9/README.md

 # Hi there! 👋 I'm Deep Monapara

 Welcome to my GitHub profile!
-I'm a passionate full-stack developer who loves building practical solutions that make a difference.
+I'm a passionate developer and automation enthusiast who loves building practical solutions that make a difference.

 ## 🚀 About Me